 Nursing students have the opportunity to attend the Nurse Summer Training Program (NSTP) between their junior and senior years in the nursing program.
 After completing the Leadership Development and Assessment Course, nursing students can request to work in an Army hospital for three weeks at locations across the globe, to include Hawaii, Korea, Germany, and in the United States.
 Each student will be assigned an Army Nurse Corps officer as their preceptor/instructor to guide them through the nursing process.
 The student will learn valuable management and leadership skills and have the opportunity to apply them in a health care environment, setting themselves ahead of their peers when they return to campus.
 The student can request to work in the nursing specialty of their choice.
 Students are paid for the three weeks, and all travel and room & board expenses are paid for by the Army.

 An individual incurs no obligation to the military through application for a scholarship or initial scholarship acceptance.
 An obligation occurs only at the time that the military begins paying for a student’s education.
 Active duty commitment for scholarship students is four years.
-You then have the choice to exit active duty and complete four years in the National Guard, Army Reserves, or Inactive Ready Reserves.
-National Guard and Army Reserves require serving as an Army Nurse Corps Officer one weekend a month and for two weeks every summer.
+You then have the choice to exit active duty and complete four years in the Army Reserves or Inactive Ready Reserves.
+The Army Reserves requires serving as an Army Nurse Corps Officer one weekend a month and for two weeks every summer.
 Inactive Ready Reserves requires only that your name is placed on a roster for call-up in a national emergency.

 If you are having trouble accessing the templates after attempting to login please contact MSU Web Communications.